dilyosov/Doni-website/README.md

-# Welcome to Doni's wesite
+# Welcome to Doni's website
 This is my first project